newrelic/nri-winservices/README.md

 ![](https://github.com/newrelic/nri-winservices/workflows/Release/badge.svg)
 ![Snyk Dependencies](https://github.com/newrelic/nri-winservices/workflows/Snyk%20Dependencies/badge.svg)

 New Relic's Windows Services integration collects data from the services running on your Windows hosts into our platform.
-You can check the state, status, and start mode of each service, find out which hosts are running a service, add services to workloads, set up alerts for services, and more.
+You can check the state and start mode of each service, find out which hosts are running a service, add services to workloads, set up alerts for services, and more.

 For information on how to use and configure the Windows services integration, [read the official documentation](https://docs.newrelic.com/docs/integrations/host-integrations/host-integrations-list/windows-services-integration).